 Responsibility >> Advocate God’s cause >>

-our hearts to love them.
-The human heart was not naturally made for love.
+our heart to love them.
+The human heart is not naturally made for love.
 We

 can love our family members with a natural affection, but when it comes to the

-family of God, we must condition our hearts through the grace of God, because
+family of God, we must condition our heart through the grace of God.
+That is,

 (74a) Thy kingdom come